Summer is here!

 They are called bubble snakes.

 Bubble snakes are easy to make and provide tons of outdoor entertainment.

-Take full advantage of this wonderful weather and make some adorable bubble snakes!
+Take full advantage of this wonderful weather and do some bubble experiments.

 - empty water bottle